 Professor Cameron Stewart, Acting Head of School and Acting Dean until July 2019, highlights the key strengths of our Law School.

 Welcome to Sydney Law School.
-As one of the world’s premier law schools, we offer exemplary learning opportunities and preparation for your future career.
+As one of the world’s top law schools - ranked 12th in the world in the 2019 QS World University Rankings by Subject - we offer exemplary learning opportunities and preparation for your future career.

 As a student here, you will acquire a strong legal education, and be well prepared for practice in the profession, should you choose that career path.
 Even more importantly, you will develop critical thinking skills, the capacity for deep, evidence-based analysis and problem solving, and a thorough grounding in professional ethics.